artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: An image of the archival institution search results, card view

-4. Users can toggle between the table view and card view at any time during the search process, using the view toggle button to the right of the search
+4. Users can toggle between the table view and card view at any time during the search process, using the view toggle button below the search
    box:

 .. image:: images/repository-searchresults-table.*